 Search for a particular solution: Constant variation method

-Where the function \(k\) is primitive of the function:
+Where the function

 To determine the particular solution, we apply the method of variation of the constant: